 --Choose healthy fats such as olive oil, avocados, nuts, seeds and avoid the trans-fats found in margarine and other products that list “hydrogenated oil” on their label.

---Eat salmon, sardines, flax, hemp, chia, and Omega-3 eggs to get enough Omega-3 fats.
+--Eat salmon, sardines, flax seed, hemp seed, chia seed, and Omega-3 eggs to get enough Omega-3 fats.

 --Include 35-40 grams of fiber in your diet each day.
 If you focus on eating fruits and vegetables, you will get plenty of fiber.